bikeshaving/crank/website/guides/03-components.md

 By replacing the `while (true)` loop with a `for…of` loop which iterates over `this`, you can get the latest props each time the generator is resumed.
 This is possible because contexts are an iterable of the latest props passed to elements.

-One idiom we see in the preceding example is that we overwrite the variables declared via the generator’s parameters (`message`) with the `for…of` loop.
-This allows those variables to always remain in sync with the current props passed to each component.
-However, there is no reason you have to always overwrite old props in the `for` expression, meaning you can assign new props to a different variable and compare them against the old ones:
+One idiom we see in the preceding example is that we overwrite the variables declared via the generator’s parameters (`message`) with the destructuring expression in the `for…of` statement.
+This is an easy way to make sure those variables stay in sync with the current props of the component.
+However, there is no requirement that you must always overwrite old props in the `for` expression, meaning you can assign new props to a different variable and compare them against the old ones:

 ```jsx
 function *Greeting({name}) {